-For LOTS more on more modern "leaners", where at least the bike leans in turns, and how to contact John Goff, an authority & historian on leaner sidecar rigs, see on this website: http://bmwmotorcycletech.info/flexit.htm
+For LOTS more on more modern "leaners", where at least the bike leans in turns, and how to contact John Goff, an authority & historian on leaner sidecar rigs, see: https://bmwmotorcycletech.info/flexit.htm

 Here is the patent:

 I had two brand-new early Triumphs.
 My first one was purchased brand-new in 1956, it was a TR6.
-I used this bike a lot for both street and dirt riding.
+I used this bike for both street and dirt riding.

 Photo was taken by a friend, this was my first GP bike race, the Catalina Grand Prix, 1957.

 Me, ready for a run down Ellie's.
-Ellie's is my favorite run at Heavenly Valley Ski Resort (which is only a handful of miles from my home).
-Ellie's has most types of skiing, including moguls (bumps...), steeps, often some powder at the top ...and too darn often very icy at the top (and, moguls).
-Plenty of narrows, whoop-de-does, etc. For tree skiing you do have to go off-piste; and several big bowl areas are not far away.
+Ellie's was my favorite run at Heavenly Valley Ski Resort (which was only a handful of miles from my Lake Tahoe home).
+Ellie's has most types of skiing, including moguls (bumps...), steeps, often some powder at the top ...and too darn often very icy at the top (and, moguls a-plenty).
+Plenty of narrows, whoop-de-do's, etc. For tree skiing you do have to go off-piste; and several big bowl areas are not far away.
 What you see, above, is me on the flat area at the very top, with the beginning of the steep entrance to Ellies to the left side of the photo.
 Below is a view from a few feet further left.
 Yes, it is pretty steep, and yes, those are moguls, if somewhat washed-out by the glare in the photo.

 Another Ford/Merc flathead engine:

-Some say I am old as the hills.
-As proof, I offer this photo of the unpaved Echo Summit road, which you know as Highway 50, going into the Tahoe Valley area from Sacramento.
+Some say I am as old as the hills.
+As proof, I offer this photo of the unpaved Echo Summit road which you may know as Highway 50, going into the Tahoe Valley area from Sacramento.
 Unfortunately, I do not have one showing horse-drawn wagon trains on this particular road.
 That white pickup looks familiar.